DJ Mitchell

 DJ Mitchell made his NBL debut with the Brisbane Bullets at 25 years of age.
 He scored 12 points in his first game.

-DJ Mitchell currently plays for the Brisbane Bullets and has played 42 games in his NBL career.
-He has averaged 7.9 points, 3.9 rebounds, and 1.1 assists since entering the league in 2022.
+DJ Mitchell played two seasons the Brisbane Bullets.
+He averaged 7.9 points, 3.9 rebounds, and 1.1 assists in 42 NBL games.

 Dan Boyce is a die-hard Sydney Kings fan who grew up in Melbourne during the roaring 90's of Australian Basketball and spent far too much time collecting Futera NBL Basketball cards.